Samyak-DT/FasterSpecFit/README.md

 ### Prerequisites

-Python 3.11.x or later (I've been using 3.12.2 successfully) NumPy
+* Python 3.11.x or later (I've been using 3.12.2 successfully)
+* NumPy
-SciPy
+* SciPy
-AstroPy
+* AstroPy

 For CPU:
-Numba 0.59.1 or later
+* Numba 0.59.1 or later

 For GPU:
-Jax 0.4.26 or later
+* JAX 0.4.26 or later
-Jaxopt 0.8.3 or later
+* JAXopt 0.8.3 or later

+Note that JAXopt will at some point be merged into the Optax library.

 ## Usage <a name = "Usage"></a>